 Jiro slid closer, lowering his voice even more.
 He was a cautious person.
 Getting caught was the last thing on his mind.
 Being misunderstood like the other day was one thing but being caught teaching Cyndi self-defense was another thing.
 A major offense.

 Their lecture session took the rest of the night.
 It was only several hours because Jiro had planned it that way, but it seemed forever for Cyndi because she was having problems grasping the concepts.
-It was harder to memorize without actual demonstration.
+It was harder to memorize without an actual demonstration.
 However, Jiro was patient.
 He stopped and answered her questions from time to time, making sure she understood.

 “Morning,” Angela’s voice greeted them when the sun was in the process of rising.